- Prospective Students

 The JCLP is a five-semester program conducted over 20 consecutive months:

 Program Funding: Nonresident students: $47,000 award, Resident students $23,500.
-All applicants are encouraged to investigate and apply for the Wexner Graduate Fellowships and FEREP scholarships.
+All applicants are encouraged to investigate and apply for the Wexner Graduate Fellowships, FEREP scholarships, and the JCC Association Graduate Scholarship Program.
 Merit awards and need based financial aid are also available.

 May 2, 2014 - 3:00pm